redwarp/blog/content/image-filters/index.md

 A compute shader is a set of instructions that will be given to your GPU to tell it what calculations are needed.

-In the same way that a CPU program can be written in multiple languages (Rust, C, C++, ...), a GPU program can be written in multiple languages also (GLSL, HLSL, SIR-V, MSL) that need to be compiled as well.
+In the same way that a CPU program can be written in multiple languages (Rust, C, C++, ...), a GPU program can be written in multiple languages (GLSL, HLSL, SIR-V, MSL) that need to be compiled as well.

 It could be a mess, but `wgpu` uses a universal shader translator, [ `naga` ](https://github.com/gfx-rs/naga) , that allow you to write your shader in `wgsl` or `glsl` , and make sure they are properly converted for each backend.